CiobanuCiprian9/generate_salary_pdf/README.md

 \# Employee Payroll System

-A Python Flask application that generates salary slips (PDF) and monthly reports (Excel) for employees, sends them via email and archives the files into a single ZIP.
+This application automates the generation and distribution of payroll documents for employees and managers.
+It generates individual *PDF payslips* for employees, manager-specific Excel reports summarizing team salary data, and archives both formats into a single downloadable ZIP file.
+The system also emails the appropriate files to recipients using *Mailtrap* for safe testing.